Diyar-Yasin/SachasBoomNBang_Unity/README.md

 ## SachasBoomNBang_Unity
-A 2D, top-down, fighting game.
+A 2D fighting game.
 Gameplay is directly from Punch Out.

 ## Motivation
 A game for a friend, as well as a learning experience for a different game genre.